rnanopoulos-r7/insightconnect-plugins/microsoft_atp/help.md

 # Version History

-* 2.0.0 - Client_id input is encrypted, microsoft errors returned when exceptions come
+* 2.0.0 - Client_id input encrypted | Errors return Microsoft errors | Updated variable names with IOC or SHA1 to pass validator rules
 * 1.5.1 - New spec and help.md format for the Hub
 * 1.5.0 - Fix issue where triggers always returned a blank payload
 * 1.4.0 - New trigger Get Alerts | New action Get Machine Action